Anquonette Stiles DC, MPH – Executive Director

-Christopher Kent DC, JD – President
+Christopher Kent DC, JD, MBA, ACP – President

 Dr. Kent’s passion for facilitating human empowerment led him to the chiropractic profession, where he has served as a practitioner, educator, author, lecturer, and researcher following his graduation from Palmer College of Chiropractic in Davenport, IA, in 1973.